litzinger/URL-Helper/README.md

 Will return the 2nd to last segment in the URI.
 In the case of /seg1/seg2/seg3/, it will return "seg2"

 ### {all_parent_segments}
-/SEG1/PARENT_SEGMENT/seg3/ - Will return the full parent path.
+seg1/seg2/seg3 - Will return seg1/seg2

 ### {all_segments}
-/seg1/seg2/seg3/
+seg1/seg2/seg3

 ### {current_url}
 http://www.mysite.com + segments + query string